nomadoor/ComfyUI-Video-Stabilizer/README.md

   * `crop`: hide edges by zooming (narrows FOV)
   * `crop_and_pad`: avoid over-zooming and **pad** what still exceeds the frame
-  * `expand`: never crop; add padding across all frames so the entire trajectory fits
+  * `expand`: never crop; add padding across all frames so the entire trajectory fits (the output canvas usually becomes larger than the input resolution because padding surrounds every frame)
 * **camera_lock** (bool)

   * ON: enforce a tripod-like look